Multiple energy-scales in vertex-frustrated mesospin systems: Introduction

 \section{Introduction}

-Tailoring the field response of magnetic mesospins using a hierarchy of energy scales, was originally demonstrated by Cowburn and Welland\cite{Cowburn_IOP_1999,Cowburn2000Sci}.
-In their case, the hierarchy was obtained from a distribution in the size and shape of small magnetic elements which facilitated the design of magnetic cellular automata, with potential uses in information processing and non-volatile information storage\cite{Cowburn2000Sci,Imre_Science_2006}.
+Tailoring the field response of magnetic mesospins using a hierarchy of energy scales, was originally demonstrated by \citet{Cowburn2000Sci}.
+In their case, the hierarchy was obtained from a distribution in the size and shape of small magnetic elements which facilitated the design of magnetic cellular automata, with potential uses in information processing and non-volatile information storage \cite{Cowburn2000Sci, Cowburn_IOP_1999, Imre_Science_2006}.
 Even though these structures were thermally inactive, their results highlighted the importance of the hierarchy of energies on the observed magnetic order and global response of the system.
-Since then, the exploration of the magnetic properties of nano-arrays has expanded dramatically\cite{HeydermanStamps_review_2013,Nisoli_Kapaklis_NatPhys2017,Rougemaille_review_2019} and now includes arrays designed to exhibit geometrical\cite{Wang2006Nat,Canals_2016_NatComm,Perrin2016Nat,Ostman_NatPhys_2018,Farhan_2019_SciAdv} and topological frustration\cite{Chern2013PRL, Morrison2013NJP, Gilbert_Shakti_NatPhys2014, Gilbert_tetris_2015}.
-In addition to tailoring the lattice and geometry of the elements, the materials from which the arrays are now fabricated can be chosen to allow thermal fluctuations at suitable temperatures\cite{Sloetjes_arXiv_2020}.
+Since then, the exploration of the magnetic properties of nano-arrays has expanded dramatically \cite{HeydermanStamps_review_2013,Nisoli_Kapaklis_NatPhys2017,Rougemaille_review_2019} and now includes arrays designed to exhibit geometrical \cite{Wang2006Nat,Canals_2016_NatComm,Perrin2016Nat,Ostman_NatPhys_2018,Farhan_2019_SciAdv} and vertex-frustration \cite{Chern2013PRL, Morrison2013NJP, Gilbert_Shakti_NatPhys2014, Gilbert_tetris_2015}.
+The pairwise frustration of the interactions between spins at the vertex level is preserved in the kagome geometry \cite{Canals_2016_NatComm, Nisoli_Kapaklis_NatPhys2017}.
+In lattice architectures based on square artificial spin ice, however, the pairwise frustration is lifted by the different interaction strengths between parallel and perpendicular islands at the vertex level \cite{Wang2006Nat,Moller2006PRL,Thonig2014}.
+In recent years, the pairwise frustration for square lattices has been successfully restored by a variety of approaches \cite{Perrin2016Nat,Ostman_NatPhys_2018,Farhan_2019_SciAdv}.
+A different approach was proposed by Morrison et al. \cite{Morrison2013NJP}, creating lattices where it is impossible to choose all vertices to be in their lowest energy configuration, due to topological constraints.
+As a result, these vertex-frustrated structures always contain excited vertices, leading to residual entropy.
+In addition to tailoring the lattice and geometry of the elements, the materials from which the arrays are fabricated can be chosen to allow thermal fluctuations at suitable temperatures \cite{Sloetjes_arXiv_2020}.
 Such approaches have already enabled the investigation of spontaneous ordering, dynamics and phase transitions on the mesoscale \cite{Morgan2010NatPhys, Kapaklis2012NJP, Arnalds2012APL, Farhan2013NatPhys, Kapaklis2014NatNano, Anghinolfi_2015_NatComm, SciRep_Relaxation_2016, Ostman_NatPhys_2018, ShaktiME, Sendetskyi_2019_PRB, Pohlit_2020_Susceptibility_PRB, Leo_2020arXiv, Mellado_arXiv_2020}.